VeronikaSukhonos/chronos/README.md

 docker compose build <app-dev/app-prod>
 ```

-Write `app-dev` to run the development build and `app-prod` to run the production build.
+Write `app-dev` to run the development build, and `app-prod` to run the production build.

 In the development build, you can change files both in `backend` and `frontend` directories (except Docker-related files like Dockerfile), and servers will be restarted automatically.